gavincapriola/Python-MIME-for-sending-emails/README.md

 2. Under "Signing in to Google" select **App passwords**.
 You may need to sign in.
 3. Select the app('Mail' in this case) and device(I used 'Windows Computer').
 4. Click **Generate**, save the password.

+If you are having an issue please take a look at https://github.com/gavincapriola/Python-MIME-for-sending-emails/issues/1#issue-1353142864

 ---